Jargon aphasia

-Jargon aphasia is a type of fluent aphasia in which an individual's speech is incomprehensible, but appears to make sense to the individual.
+Jargon aphasia is a type of fluent aphasia in which an individual's speech is incomprehensible, but seems to be meaningful to the affected individual.

-Persons experiencing this condition will either replace a desired word with another that sounds or looks like the original one, or has some other connection to it, or they will replace it with random sounds.
+People with jargon aphasia may replace a desired word with another that sounds or looks similar, is semantically related, or, in some cases, with random sounds.

-Accordingly, persons with jargon aphasia often use neologisms, and may perseverate if they try to replace the words they can not find with sounds.
+People with jargon aphasia often use neologisms, and may perseverate if they try to replace the words they cannot find with sounds.

 Causes

 People affected by jargon aphasia usually are elderly and/or people who have damage to the neural pathways of certain parts of the brain.

 This is usually the result of the following conditions: